 Internet Activities in Dubai

-Whether or not because of the rapid construction of the Internet City, many Internet and e-commerce applications have appeared rapidly in Dubai in recent years.
+Presumably influenced by the rapid construction of the Internet City, many Internet and e-commerce applications have appeared rapidly in Dubai in recent years.
 Some examples are as follows:

 - Magrudy's Bookshop, a subsidiary of Magrudy Enterprises L.L.C., was the first book shop in the Middle East to provide secure e-commerce services to a global market over the Internet.